sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

  :hadoop-env {:JAVA_LIBRARY_PATH "/path/to/libs"}}}
 {% endhighlight %}

-K-v  pairs for each of the three XML files are processed into XML, while k-v pairs under `:hadoop-env` are expanded like so:
+k-v  pairs for each of the three XML files are processed into XML, while k-v pairs under `:hadoop-env` are expanded as lines in `hadoop-env.sh`, formatted like so:

      {:JAVA_LIBRARY_PATH "/path/to/libs"}
      => export JAVA_LIBRARY_PATH=/path/to/libs

 TODO: Add resources for understanding hadoop properties.

-TODO:
-(The number of reduce tasks per machine, for example, tends to scale directly with the processing power of the machine and the number of child JVM tasks that can be launched, which the total number of reduce tasks allowed per job scales with some factor of this number.
-Lots of little rules.
-(At the end, I'll provide some of the resources I've found to be most helpful in navigating the Hadoop jungle.)

 ## Setting Up ##